Endocrinology

 Diagnosis of this type is based, as with its other forms, on laboratory tests that show glucose metabolism.
 Knowing about the history or current pancreatitis plays an important role.
 If such data are absent, and the doctor has clinical reasons to suspect chronic pancreatitis, in-depth diagnostics by special methods is performed.

-In some cases, insulin therapy can not be avoided.
+In some cases, insulin therapy cannot be avoided.
 More than 45% of patients with chronic pancreatitis become insulin-dependent 5 years after the diagnosis.

 The use of the drug pancreatin has no effect on the setting of sugar levels in pancreatic diabetes.

-Pancreas injuries, or surgeries involving partial resection can also cause the development of diabetes mellitus.
+Pancreas injuries, or surgeries involving partial resection can also lead to the development of diabetes mellitus.
 Naturally, its total removal leads to it in 100% of cases (the most severe forms occur, with extreme metabolic instability).
 These cases require especially intensive insulin therapy, up to the use of an insulin pump with a system of continuous subcutaneous glucose measurement, allowing the automatic regulation of insulin supply in the case of a threatening drop in its level.

 Autotransplantation of insulin-producing tissue is not yet a common practice for a variety of reasons.